Dr Roberto Alonzi

 Dr Alonzi is a Medical Research Council Clinician Scientist with a special interest in prostate cancer.
 He also has appointments as a Consultant Clinical Oncologist at Mount Vernon Cancer Centre and as a Senior Lecturer at University College London.

-Dr Alonzi trained at Guy’s and St Thomas’ hospitals in London.
+Dr Alonzi trained at Guy’s and St Thomas’ Hospitals in London.
 Following general training and membership of the Royal College of Physicians, he undertook specialist training at Hammersmith Hospital, Charing Cross Hospital, and Mount Vernon Cancer Centre, resulting in a Fellowship of the Royal College of Radiologists in 2004.
 He went on to complete his research degree at the Gray Cancer Institute and University College London and was awarded an MD in 2008.

-His research interests include the development of biologically targeted image-guided precision radiotherapy, tumour oxygenation, radiobiology and the use of radiation sensitizers in prostate cancer.
+His research interests include the development of biologically targeted image-guided precision radiotherapy, tumour oxygenation, radiobiology and the use of radiation sensitisers in prostate cancer.
 He has also published work that characterises how the effects of hormone treatment can alter the biology of prostate tumours.
 This research is currently funded by the Medical Research Council, the Prostate Cancer Charity and the Royal College of Radiologists.

-Consultant Clinical Oncologist, East and North Herts NHS Mount Vernon Cancer Centre and Hemel Hempstead hospital.
+- Consultant Clinical Oncologist, East and North Herts NHS Mount Vernon Cancer Centre and Hemel Hempstead Hospital

-Royal College of Radiologists.
+- Royal College of Radiologists in 2004

-European Society for Radiotherapy and Oncology.
+- Member of the European Society for Radiotherapy and Oncology (ESRO)

 - Member of the National Cancer Research Institute (NCRI)